floragunncom/search-guard-docs/_content/_docs_kibana/kibana_installation.md

 * For OpenSearch Dashboards, execute:  `bin/opensearch-dashboards-plugin install file:///path/to/plugin.zip`
 * For Kibana, execute: `bin/kibana-plugin install file:///path/to/plugin.zip`

 After the plugin has been installed, Dashboards/Kibana will run the optimization process.
-Depending on your system this might take a couple of minutes.
-This is an Dashboards/Kibana internal process required for each installed plugin and cannot be skipped.
+Depending on your system, this might take a couple of minutes.
+This is a Dashboards/Kibana internal process required for each installed plugin and cannot be skipped.

 The [optimization process is shaky](https://github.com/elastic/kibana/issues/19678){:target="_blank"} and problems are typically not related to Search Guard.

 Most issues can be resolved by giving the process more memory by setting `NODE_OPTIONS="--max-old-space-size=8192"`.

-## Configuring the Dashboards/Kibana server user
+## Configuring the server user

-For management calls to OpenSearch/Elasticsearch, such as setting the index pattern, saving and retrieving visualizations and dashboards etc., Dashboards/Kibana uses a service user, called the **Dashboards/Kibana server user**.
+For management calls to OpenSearch/Elasticsearch, such as setting the index pattern, saving and retrieving visualizations and dashboards, etc., Dashboards/Kibana uses a service user, called the **Dashboards/Kibana server user**.

 This user needs certain privileges for the Dashboards/Kibana index.
 When using the sample users and roles that ship with Search Guard, you can use the preconfigured `kibanaserver` user.
 If you want to set up your own user, please see chapter "Configuring OpenSearch/Elasticsearch" below.